-- 6.3.1 To apply the principles and objectives and policies of the Transportation Master Plan to support the implementation of the Regional pedestrian and cycling network in partnership with local municipalities and other stakeholders. - 6.3.2 To implement the Regional Cycling Network shown on Maps 9A and 9B to enhance Regional transportation multimodal efficiency by placing priority on improving connections to facilitate active transportation and community connectivity. - 6.3.3 To provide connected, comfortable, safe and accessible pedestrian and cycling facilities that meet the needs of York Region's residents and workers, including children, youth, seniors and people of all abilities. - 6.3.4 To require local municipalities to include policies in local official plans and secondary plans, which require sidewalks, streetlighting and street furniture within the Urban Area and Towns and Villages as a condition of development. - 6.3.5 To integrate pedestrian, cycling and transit activities through improvements such as bicycle racks and storage at transit stops, bicycle racks on buses, and improved access for pedestrians and bicycles at transit stops, commuter lots, park and ride facilities, stations and terminals, where warranted.
+6.3.1 To apply the principles and objectives and policies of the Transportation Master Plan to support the implementation of the Regional pedestrian and cycling network in partnership with local municipalities and other stakeholders.

+6.3.2 To implement the Regional Cycling Network shown on Maps 9A and 9B to enhance Regional transportation multimodal efficiency by placing priority on improving connections to facilitate active transportation and community connectivity.

+6.3.3 To provide connected, comfortable, safe and accessible pedestrian and cycling facilities that meet the needs of York Region's residents and workers, including children, youth, seniors and people of all abilities, with continuous linkages between strategic growth areas, adjacent neighbourhoods, major trip generators, and transit stations.

+6.3.4 To require local municipalities to include policies in local official plans and secondary plans, which require sidewalks, streetlighting and street furniture within the Urban Area and Towns and Villages as a condition of development.

+6.3.5 To integrate pedestrian, cycling and transit activities through improvements such as bicycle racks and storage at transit stops, bicycle racks on buses, and improved access for pedestrians and bicycles at transit stops, commuter lots, park and ride facilities, stations and terminals, where warranted.